ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-addasgmt.md

 ---
-title: How to create an assignment(educators)
+title: How to create an assignment
 permalink: /functionalities/addasgmt/
 ---